w3f/w3f-education/docs/Rust/section5/collections.md

 There are three commonly used collections in Rust:

-- Vectors - similar to arrays, where a list of items stored in chronological order is defined.
+- Vectors -  re-sizable arrays.
+Like slices, their size is not known at compile time, but they can grow or shrink at any time.
 - Hashmaps - key-value data structures that store a **map** of information.
 - Strings - a collection of characters that are stored on the heap.